KRISACHAN/ying-web/README.md

 ### @ying-web/admin 🎛️

 A sleek admin system built on our RBAC foundation in `@ying-web/api-service`.

-Look at [https://admin.krissarea.com](https://admin.krissarea.com)! ✨
+Check it out at [https://admin.krissarea.com](https://admin.krissarea.com)! ✨

 ### @ying-web/events ⛪